Flares from merged magnetars: their prospects as a new population of gamma-ray counterparts of binary neutron star mergers: Summary

 \section{Summary}

 From our above argument and calculation, we conclude that flares from merged massive magnetars can be expected as a population of gamma-ray transients, which associate GW chirp events of BNS mergers.
-Such a gamma-ray counterpart of GW may look like a short gamma-ray bursts (sGRB) according to its duration, but it can be found with several distinct features: \begin{itemize} \item it tends to be weak in flux, and the time-lag between the burst and GW chirp is $\sim$1-2 days, rather than $\sim$\,s as in sGRB; \item its spectrum has a lower energy cut at $\sim$100\,keV, due to absorption of the ejecta. \end{itemize} Beside, it may show spin modulation with a significant spin down, although the potential of observing a such short scale temporal structure significantly is very challenging in reality.
+Such a gamma-ray counterpart of GW may look like a short gamma-ray bursts (sGRB) according to its duration, but it can be found with several distinct features: \begin{itemize} \item it tends to be weak in flux, and the time-lag between the burst and GW chirp is $\sim$1-2 days, rather than $\sim$\,s as in sGRB; \item its spectrum has a lower energy cut at $\sim$100\,keV, due to absorption of the ejecta. \end{itemize} Besides, it may show spin modulation with a significant spin down, although the potential of significantly observing such short scale temporal structures is very challenging in reality.

-Due to the absorption by the ejecta from the BNS collision, such flares are optimally to be observed in the energy range from 0.1 to 10 MeV.
-The estimated detection rate is increasing towards a fluence flux limit, with a lower law with a index -1.5; While the rate of such bursts as GW association will also be limited by the detecting reach of GW detector networks, when the fluence limit of the HE detector is below some turn-over sensitivity.
+Due to the absorption by the ejecta from the BNS collision, such flares are to be optimally observed in the energy range from 0.1 to 10 MeV.
+The estimated detection rate is increasing towards a fluence flux limit, with a power law with an index -1.5, while the rate of such bursts as GW association will also be limited by the detecting reach of GW detector networks, when the fluence limit of the HE detector is below some turn-over sensitivity.
 Below this turn-over fluence limit, the rate follows another power law with index -2/3.
-When observing with a detector of energy range 0.1-1\,MeV, the turn-over flux limit is at $\sim2\times10^{-9}$\,erg/cm$^2$, while than for a detector of 1-10\,MeV is at $\sim10^{-8}$\,erg/cm$^2$.
-Based on our evaluated from a population of BNS, a GRB monitor with energy range of $\sim0.1-1$\,MeV and a fluence limit of $\sim2\times10^{-8}$\,erg/cm$^2$ could detect such flares as gamma-ray counterparts of GW events at a rate from 0.01 to 1 per year; while a MeV detector working in a range from $\sim1-10$\,MeV with a fluence limit $\sim10^{-9}$\,erg/cm$^2$ could detect such signals a few to a few tens per year.
+When observing with a detector of energy range 0.1-1\,MeV, the turn-over flux limit is at $\sim2\times10^{-9}$\,erg/cm$^2$, while for a detector of 1-10\,MeV is at $\sim10^{-8}$\,erg/cm$^2$.
+Based on our evaluation from a population of BNS, a GRB monitor with energy range of $\sim0.1-1$\,MeV and a fluence limit of $\sim2\times10^{-8}$\,erg/cm$^2$ could detect such flares as gamma-ray counterparts of GW events at a rate from 0.01 to 1 per year.
+To raise the detection rate of such event to a few to a few tens per year, we expect a future MeV detector working in a range from $\sim1-10$\,MeV with a fluence limit $\sim10^{-9}$\,erg/cm$^2$ for a 1s exposure time.